 The Hoover Building

 In 1931 Ohio based vacuum cleaner makers the Hoover Company commissioned Wallis, Gilbert and Partners to design a new factory on the Western Avenue in Perivale.
 Modern architectural opinion treats the Hoover factory as an art deco design, but Thomas Wallis called his style ‘Fancy’.
 The building’s ornamentation is said to have been inspired by the art of Central and North American Indians, though there are Egyptian touches too.
-The Hoover factory opened in 1933 and work on various extensions and outbuildings continued until the outbreak of the WW2.
+The Hoover factory opened in 1933 and work on various extensions and outbuildings continued until the outbreak of the Second World War.
 It was this scattered approach that is to blame for the most legitimate criticism that can be aimed at the factory: its lack of a cohesive overall form.
 Contemporary critics also condemned what they saw as its brash, vulgar style, but the company and its employees liked it and so did the general public.
 Sadly as times changed and the economy shifted vacuum cleaner production ceased in 1982 and the Hoover factory closed.
-It reopened ten years late, with the rear ground floor converted into a Tesco superstore and the original building magnificently restored.